Manjus17/project_EV/Readme.md

 - added account page
 - added combined map for all amnaged chargers in the account page
 - added camera using opencv
+- added camera using opencv

 ## Done Today
-- added camera using opencv
+- integrated wating time calculation
+- charging end time
+- progress bar

 ## to do
 - intergation of algorithm in the python app